Pedestrian Accident Lawyer Vero Beach, FL

 3. No One Is at Fault for Sidewalk Slip and Falls

 What if you slip on a sidewalk in front of a store or someone’s house?
 You may assume that it’s no one’s fault and so you must eat the medical costs and live with the pain of that accident.
-However, you are still a victim in a sidewalk slip and fall, and your pedestrian accident attorney at Tuttle Law can help you get fairly compensated.
+However, you are still a victim in a sidewalk slip and fall, and your pedestrian accident attorney at Tuttle Larsen, P.A. can help you get fairly compensated.

 Sometimes, the fault lies with the owner of the property directly beyond the sidewalk.
 At other times, the blame lies with the town or city where the sidewalk is located.
 Either way, your pedestrian accident lawyer in Vero Beach, FL, can help you seek compensation for your trouble and damages.